jamesquillen/jamesquillen/README.md

 ## About Me

-I am James Quillen, a full-stack web developer with an interest in process improvement and task-automation.
+I am James Quillen, transportation/logistics enthusiast with an interest in process improvement and task-automation.

 I am passionate about free and open source software and am interested in working on projects that save users time and are easy to use, understand, and navigate.

-My background prior to getting into web developement includes over fifteen years of experience as a logistics officer in the military.
+My background prior to getting into web developement includes over sixteen years of experience as a logistics officer in the military.
 I have a great appreciation for supporting large numbers of people and being able to scale effeciently and effectively.

 Off the computer, I enjoy reading non-fiction and working on home improvement and automotive projects.